-There are approximately 44 million renter households in America, about a third of whom live in single-family home rentals, 4 percent in manufactured homes, and the remainder in multifamily housing.
-Prior to the COVID-19 pandemic 47.5 percent of renter households in the U.S. were cost burdened, meaning they were paying over 30 percent of their income on rent, and nearly 2 percent of renters (1.4 million adults and 810,000 children) were threatened with eviction over the course of just three months in 2017.
-The Terner Center for Housing Innovation estimates that as a result of COVID-19, about 43 percent (or 7.1 million) of households likely impacted by the COVID-19 pandemic were already cost burdened.
-While unemployment insurance (UI) may help renter households cover their rent, it is estimated that families receiving the minimum monthly UI benefit from their state plus the additional \$600 provided by the federal government would still likely be cost burdened in all but six states and may still struggle to pay their rent.
+There are approximately 44 million renter households in America, about a third of whom live in single-family home rentals, 4 percent in manufactured homes, and the remainder in multifamily housing.1 Prior to the COVID-19 pandemic 47.5 percent of renter households in the U.S. were cost burdened, meaning they were paying over 30 percent of their income on rent,2 and nearly 2 percent of renters (1.4 million adults and 810,000 children) were threatened with eviction over the course of just three months in 2017.3 The Terner Center for Housing Innovation estimates that as a result of COVID-19, about 43 percent (or 7.1 million) of households likely impacted by the COVID-19 pandemic were already cost burdened.4 While unemployment insurance (UI) may help renter households cover their rent, it is estimated that families receiving the minimum monthly UI benefit from their state plus the additional \$600 provided by the federal government would still likely be cost burdened in all but six states and may still struggle to pay their rent.5

 In fact, as the pandemic has progressed, more renters have been unable to pay their rent.
-According to a survey conducted by Apartment List, more than 30 percent of renters were unable to fully pay their rent at the beginning of May 2020 (an increase of 8 percent since April), with 22 percent of renters being unable to make any payment at all (an increase of 10 percent since April).
-According to a U.S. Census Bureau survey conducted between May 14 to 20, 34 percent of renter participants
+According to a survey conducted by Apartment List, more than 30 percent of renters were unable to fully pay their rent at the beginning of May 2020 (an increase of 8 percent since April), with 22 percent of renters being unable to make any payment at all (an increase of 10 percent since April).6 According to a U.S. Census Bureau survey conducted between May 14 to 20, 34 percent of renter participants responded that they had little to no confidence that they would be able to pay next month's rent on

-&lt;sup>1 Joint Center for Housing Studies of Harvard University, "America's Rental Housing 2020," 2020.
+1 Joint Center for Housing Studies of Harvard University, "America's Rental Housing 2020," 2020.